-The physicists have told us that we are all constantly watching our own movie and there´s no reality in the things we see.
+Physicists tell us that we are all watching our own movie and there´s no reality in the things we see.
 Our brain is putting the world together for us, creating a map of millions of codes and signals:

 It looks like we each own a huge cinema, always choosing and watching the films we like.